openmpf/openmpf.github.io/docs/docs/CPP-Streaming-Component-API.md

 ## Stateless Behavior
 OpenMPF components should be stateless in operation and give identical output for a provided input (i.e. when processing a segment with the same `VideoSegmentInfo`).

+## GPU Support

+For components that want to take advantage of NVIDA GPU processors, please read the [GPU Support Guide](GPU-Support-Guide/index.html).
+Also ensure that your build environment has the NVIDIA CUDA Toolkit 9.0 installed, as described in the [Build Environment Setup Guide](Build-Environment-Setup-Guide/index.html).

 ## Component Packaging
 It is recommended that C++ components are organized according to the following directory structure: